Journals LibraryNHS NIHR - National Institute for Health Research

 Programme Grants for Applied Research final report submissions

-This guidance has been prepared for researchers in receipt of funding from the NIHR Programme Grants for Applied Research (PGfAR) Programme.
-Please ensure that you follow this guidance in addition to the rest of the Information for Authors.
+This guidance has been prepared specifically for researchers in receipt of funding from the NIHR Programme Grants for Applied Research (PGfAR) Programme.
+Please ensure that you follow this guidance in addition to the rest of the Information for Authors guide.

 After the successful completion of a pilot phase to evaluate a different report structure for PGfAR Journals Library Reports, the NIHR Journals Library Board agreed a change to the submission requirement for PGfAR reports.